TritonDataCenter/manta-muskie/README.md

 check first before reporting problems:

-1. If a test fails that has a name like "(fails if MANTA\_USER is operator)", then check to see that your MANTA\_USER is indeed **not** an operator.
+1. If a test fails that has a name like "(fails if MANTA\_USER is operator)", then check to see that your `MANTA_USER` is indeed **not** an operator.
 2. If a test fails with an InvalidRoleTag error, whose message may say something like 'Role tag "muskie\_test\_role\_default" is invalid.', then check that you ran the acsetup script described above for the user that you're using.
    (Note that you may see some other muskie\_test\_role in the message.)
-3. If a test fails with a message like "Error: MUSKIE\_SALT required", then check that you've specified the three MUSKIE environment variables described above.
+3. If a test fails with a message like "Error: MUSKIE\_SALT required", then check that you've specified the three `MUSKIE_` environment variables described above.
 4. If a test fails due to authorization errors (perhaps while completing a job), you may have an incorrect muskie configuration.
-Check that the MUSKIE\_ID, MUSKIE\_KEY and MUSKIE\_IV attributes in your config.json match the environment variables set for the user running the tests ($MANTA\_USER).
+Check that the `MUSKIE_ID`, `MUSKIE_KEY` and `MUSKIE_IV` attributes in your config.json match the environment variables set for the user running the tests (`$MANTA_USER`).
+5. If the "rmdir mpuRoot" and "ls top" tests fail, MPU may not be enabled.
+If you recently upgraded from a pre-MPU muskie version, ensure the line '"enableMPU": true' is present in your config.json.

 If you're changing anything about the way muskie is deployed, configured, or started, you should definitely test creating a muskie image and deploying that